 Do you wish to honour the body of Christ?
 Do not ignore him when he is naked.
 Do not pay him homage in the temple clad in silk, only then to neglect him outside where he is cold and ill-clad.
 He who said: "This is my body" is the same who said: "You saw me hungry and you gave me no food", and "Whatever you did to the least of my brothers you did also to me"...
 What good is it if the Eucharistic table is overloaded with golden chalices when your brother is dying of hunger?
 Start by satisfying his hunger nd then with what is left you may adorn the altar as well

+And there are people today in the Church that think that the Sisters are too involved in social justice?
 Over a period of time, and especially with the Rule of Saint Benedict, monasticism became more formalized and new forms of religious life emerged—Canons Regular in the 11th and 12th centuries, mendicant friars in the 13th, The Brothers and Sisters of the Common Life in the 15th, the Apostolic Congregations such as the Society of Jesus, the Theatines, the Vincentians in the 16th and 17th centuries.
 Similarly monastic institutions of women evolved as women affiliated themselves to the canons regular, the mendicants, and apostolic congregations.
 Charismatic women such as Mary Ward and Angela Merici established autonomous women’s communities not affiliated to men’s communities and with—for the time—the radical vision of educating women.
 Vincent de Paul made a radical leap with his daughters of Charity who were very untraditional.
 He instructed them

-for a monastery, only the houses of the sick, for cell, a rented room, for chapel, the parish church, for cloister, the streets of the city, for enclosure, obedience, for grill, the fear of God, for veil, holy modesty.
+…for a monastery, only the houses of the sick, for cell, a rented room, for chapel, the parish church, for cloister, the streets of the city, for enclosure, obedience, for grill, the fear of God, for veil, holy modesty.

 Perhaps among all the congregations of religious, the Daughters of Charity have been the most prophetic because of the heroic service they have given to the poor.

+It is the role of religious in the Church to be prophetic—to speak up against the institutionalism, whether in the worlds of business, government, society, or even the world of the Church, that is contrary to the Gospel.
+To do this authentically, religious need to reexamine the monastic roots which may not lay at the foundation of their particular institute but which do comprise the underpinning of religious life itself.
+Religious must be contemplatives.
+That does not mean they must be cloistered but it does mean that their hearts have to be set on God and on his Word.
+They must strive for that singular focus of the Kingdom of God.
 And this is the irony of the present moment.
 When Cardinal Burke parades around in his nine yards of scarlet silk topped by a fur wrap it is not God’s Kingdom that is being witnessed to.
 When Cardinal Law, fleeing accountability in Boston for his role in cover-ups of criminal activity, enjoys the luxurious quarters that were his as Archpriest of Saint Mary Major, it is not God’s kingdom to which he was witnessing.
 The rank and vicious ambition for which Archbishop Lori became known as aide-de-camp to the late Cardinal James Hickey of Washington is not witness to God’s Kingdom.
 When Carl Anderson draws a million + a year from the Knights of Columbus while using Knights funds to accomplish political agendas both at home in the States and in the rats’ nest of the Roman Curia, it is not God’s kingdom he is witnessing to.

 But the good Sisters.
 I go to homeless shelters, soup kitchens, shelters for abused women and children, inner-city schools, day-care for the elderly, and I find the nuns, not the prelates.
 Sadly, I don’t even find the priests, at least those with pontiff collars and silver cufflinks under their cassocks.
 No, the religious are the prophetic voice—and that is their vocation.
 There are those who want to silence that voice but the ladies have the credibility of living what they bear witness to.
 Moreover it is their right, their responsibility, and their vocation to give witness.
 You go girls!